 - Kanban.
 Kanban originated from efficiencies gained on the Toyota factory floor.
 Kanban prescribes that the state of software project work in progress (WIP) be tracked on a Kanban board.

 - Agile.
 Earlier agile software development methods continue to heavily influence DevOps practices and tools.
 Many DevOps methods, including Scrum and Kanban, incorporate elements of agile programming.
 Some agile practices are associated with greater responsiveness to changing needs and requirements, documenting requirements as user stories, performing daily standups, and incorporating continuous customer feedback.
-Agile also prescribes shorter software development cycles instead of lengthy, traditional “waterfall” development methods.
+Agile also prescribes shorter software development lifecycles instead of lengthy, traditional “waterfall” development methods.

 Followers of DevOps practices often use certain DevOps-friendly tools as part of their DevOps “toolchain.”
 The goal of these tools is to further streamline, shorten, and automate the various stages of the software delivery workflow (or “pipeline”).
 Many such tools also promote core DevOps tenets of automation, collaboration, and integration between development and operations teams.
 The following shows a sample of tools used at various DevOps lifecycle stages.